BRP General Mariano Alvarez

-BRP General Mariano Alvarez (PS-38) is the lone ship of its class of coastal patrol ships in service with the Philippine Navy.
+BRP General Mariano Alvarez (PS-38/176) is the lead ship of its class of three coastal patrol ships currently in service with the Philippine Navy.
 She was the lead ship of the US Navy's Cyclone-class patrol ship prior to being transferred to the Philippine Navy.

 History

 Launched as the first of fourteen ships of the Cyclone-class patrol ship, the primary mission of USS Cyclone (PC-1) was to serve as a platform for conducting maritime special operations, including interdiction, escort, noncombatant evacuation, reconnaissance, operational deception, intelligence collection, and tactical swimmer operations.
 Her small size, stealthy construction and high speed were tailored to performing long-range Special Operations Forces (SOF) insertion and extraction as well as other SOF support duties as needed.

 As good a design as it is, Cyclone had barely gone into service in the mid-1990s when the Special Operations Command rejected them as too big for commando missions, and the regular surface Navy dismissed them as too small for any of its missions.
 The Navy began looking for ways to phase out Cyclone and her sister ships, so on 28 February 2000, Cyclone was decommissioned and stricken from the Navy list.

 She was then transferred to the United States Coast Guard the next day, being re-commissioned as USCGC Cyclone (WPC-1).
 The Coast Guard lacked an effective vessel sized between its Island-class patrol boat and the Reliance-class Medium Endurance Cutter, so there was considerable interest in Cyclone at first.
 However, her high operating costs were prohibitive and thus she sat largely inactive.

 Cyclone was eventually sold under FMS to the Philippine Navy in January 2004, as part of a US military aid package to the Philippines, in an effort to bolster interdiction and counterterrorism capabilities.
 She was rechristened BRP General Mariano Alvarez (PS-38) on 8 March 2004, in honor of a revolutionary general in the Philippine war of independence against Spain.
 She is currently assigned to the Patrol Force of the Philippine Fleet.